17 Fun things to do in Lagos Portugal

 Another site worth visiting is the Slave Market.
 Once, the market traded slaves from Africa to all around Europe.
 Now, it is an art gallery showcasing artwork from local artists across the Algarve.

-What to do in Lagos Old Town
+Lagos Old Town in spring.

 Lagos Old Town